 Row covers or pyrethrin based insecticides will protect the plants from many flying insect pests.
 Harvest fruits when the rind changes from bright to dull green.
 Rap on fruits to check for a low-pitched tone.

-The fruit will keep 2 or 3 weeks unrefrigerated but will last longer in a cool place such as the basement.
+The fruit will keep two or three weeks unrefrigerated but will last longer in a cool place such as the basement.